KaGaSi/project/Common/03-CommonUtilities.md

 # DensityAggregates {#AggDensity}

-This utility calculates number bead density for aggregates of specified size from their center of mass.
+This utility calculates number bead density for aggregates of specified size from their centre of mass.
 During the calculation, only the current aggregate is taken into account, so there is no possibility of getting 'false' densities from adjacent aggregates.
 Therefore if some bead type is never present in an aggregate of specified size (but is in the `.vcf` file),